-- A. Treat per Universal Patient Care.

-- B. In order to decrease intraocular pressure, patients should be transported in a sitting position of at least 30 degrees unless contraindicated.

-- C. Treat specific injuries as follows:

-- 1. Chemical Burns

-- a.
-Administer proparacaine.

-- b.
-Irrigate from the center of the eye towards the eyelid with lactated ringers (preferred), isotonic saline, or tap water for at least 30 minutes.

-- c.
-Do not attempt to neutralize acids or bases.

-- 2. Direct Trauma to Eye (Suspected Rupture/Penetration of Globe)

-- a.
-Protect the affected eye and its contents with a hard shield or similar device and cover the other eye.

-- b.
-Follow Pain Management protocol as indicated and consider ondansetron per Nausea and Vomiting protocol.

-- 3. Foreign body on outer eye

-- a.
-Do not wipe eye.
+- A. Treat per Universal Patient Care. - B. In order to decrease intraocular pressure, patients should be transported in a seated position of at least 30 degrees unless contraindicated. - C. Treat specific injuries as follows: - 1.
+Chemical Burns - a.
+Irrigate from the center of the eye towards the eyelid with lactated ringers (preferred), isotonic saline, or tap water for at least 30 minutes. - b.
+Do not attempt to neutralize acids or bases. - 2.
+Direct Trauma to Eye (Suspected Rupture/Penetration of Globe) - a.
+Protect the affected eye and its contents with a hard shield or similar device and cover the other eye. - b.
+Follow Pain Management protocol as indicated and consider ondansetron per Nausea and Vomiting protocol. - 3.
+Foreign body on outer eye - a.
+Do not wipe eye. - b.

-- b.
-Administer proparacaine.

-- c.
 Consider irrigation.